andyroiiid/andyroiiid.github.io/_personal_projects/haru-v.md

 ![PBR](/assets/images/haru-v/pbr.png)

-### Cascade Shadow Map
+### Cascaded Shadow Map

-The Cascade Shadow Map implementation was largely based on the [Guest Article from LearnOpenGL](https://learnopengl.com/Guest-Articles/2021/CSM).
+The Cascaded Shadow Map implementation was largely based on the [Guest Article from LearnOpenGL](https://learnopengl.com/Guest-Articles/2021/CSM).
 I also tried to implement some techniques from [the Microsoft tutorial on CSM](https://learn.microsoft.com/en-us/windows/win32/dxtecharts/cascaded-shadow-maps) (mainly the Depth Bias ones).

 Here's an image visualizing the CSM cascades: